wp-plugins/icegram/readme.txt

 == Changelog ==
+= 1.8.5 =
+* New: Added a link to Form Embed Documentation for easy access
+* Fix: Default mode of content editor set to visual
+* Fix: Popup hiding behind header for some themes
+* Fix: Device targeting rule not working on newer devices
+* Fix: Preview working only after Publishing

 = 1.8.4 =
 * New: Popup messages work beautifully on mobile / small devices now!
 * Fix: Timing problems with popups triggered via Behavior Trigger addon.